fossasia/susi_server/docs/susi_skill_development_tutorial.md

 ### Tutorial Level 1: Random Answers
 Conversation rules without a deterministic behavior will create less predictable results.
-That can easily be defined with EzD rules.
+That can easily be defined with Skills.
 Lets consider you want a rule where different answers on "What is your favorite dish?" are "Potatoes", "Vegetables" or "Fish".
 Thats easy: add an empty line to the end of your test file and then:
 ```